Hyperstatistics: Mellin transform of the -exp: , recurrence relation, and convergence conditions

 aiming to assure integrability for $x \rightarrow 0$, whereas the typical power-law-type decay, i.e., $\exp_q(-x)\sim x^{-1/(q-1)}$ for $x \rightarrow \infty$, imposes $q < (1 + 1/n)$ as the upper bound, so that $q \in (1, 1+1/n)$, cf.\,Fig.\,\ref{Fig-1}.
+It is worth emphasizing that the convergence criterion in the definition of $\Gamma(n,q)$, cf.\,Eqs.\,\ref{GammaMellin} and \ref{inequality}, is key in the applications of hyperstatistics to be discussed in Section \ref{applications}.
 The limit $\exp_q(-x)\sim x^{-1/(q-1)}$ for $x \rightarrow \infty$ shall be particularly relevant to treat dielectric response functions in the low-frequency regime, cf.\,discussions in Section \ref{dielectric}.
 Note that the definition of an upper bound for the convergence criterion of $\Gamma(n,q)$ is tricky.
 This is because upon considering integer values of $n$, for instance, $n = 1 \Rightarrow q < 2$.
 However, for fractionary values of $n$, for instance, $n = 1/2$ $\Rightarrow q < 3$.
 The details of the convergence criterion (Eq.\,\ref{inequality}) can be better visualized in Fig.\,\ref{Fig-1}.
 It is remarkable that, in our approach, we obtain an interval of validity for the values of $q$ defined by the bounds imposed by Eq.\,\ref{inequality}.
 The latter is distinct from the results reported in Ref.\,\cite{ourabah}, where the possible values of $q$ are constrained by an equality.
 It turns out that the Mellin transform of the $q$-exp function, i.e., $\Gamma(n,q)$, naturally enables us to connect it with the $Beta$ function \cite{ricieri} in a more general way, namely:

 Also, a well-defined property of the classical $\Gamma(n)$ function is the recurrence relation $\Gamma(n+1) = n\,\Gamma(n)$ \cite{ricieri}.
 For $\Gamma(n,q)$, it is straightforward to obtain: